kb100/signal-authenticator/README.md

-Note: PAM config files are are more like scripts, they are executed in order so make sure you put those two lines exactly where the common-auth line used to be (near the top), otherwise you may allow allow a user access before authenticating them (BAD!).
+Note: PAM config files are are more like scripts, they are executed in order so make sure you put those two lines exactly where the common-auth line used to be (near the top), otherwise you may allow a user access before authenticating them (BAD!).

 Restart your sshd